 Any refunds due to you will be paid no later than two calendar months after you have left the Home, subject to you provided us with any details we reasonably request to enable us to make the relevant payments.

-After you have signed this document, you have a “cooling-off” period of 14 days in which you can decide:
+After you have signed this document, you have a “cooling-off” period of 14 days in which you can decide within 24 hours:

 A copy of our complaints procedure will be given to you on admission to the Home and will be displayed within the Home.

-This agreement is between you, your Representative and any Third Party.
+This agreement is between you, your Representative, each Third Party and the home.
 No other person shall have any rights to enforce any of its terms.

 Each of the paragraphs of this agreement operates separately.
 If any court or relevant authority decides that any of them are unlawful, the remaining paragraphs will remain in full force and effect.